INVITED CONGRESS PRESENTATIONS

 Each symposium is expected to include 5 presenters, of which one may or may not be a discussant.

 Each symposium is created and submitted by one person, called the symposium convenor (or moderator).
 The convenor/moderator can function in one of three manners: convenor/moderator only, presenter of one of the Spoken Presentations, or symposium discussant.
-Consistent with the international focus of the ICAP2018, each symposium is expected to include presenters from at least 3 different countries.
+Consistent with the international focus of the ICAP2018, preference will be given to symposia with presenters from 2 or more different countries.
+Symposia with all presenters from the same country will be considered only under exceptional circumstances.

 A submission for a symposium must include – for each presenter – an abstract with the same information as required for a Spoken Presentation submission (empirical and theoretical context and rationale for the studies or program/policy or intervention; the general method of the studies or the approach employed for the program/policy or evaluation; a summary of analyses, results and conclusions; and an overview of actions, recommendations, or impacts that occurred or that will be implemented or evaluated).